Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

     import { browser } from "$app/environment";
     import { flip } from 'svelte/animate'

     // Interface for a todo.
-This is effectively the data model interface Todo {
+This is the data model interface Todo {
         done: boolean
         id: string